 - 9.5m @ 1.18 g/t Au

 There has been a significant amount of work at the Olson Lake showing.
 Gold mineralization is hosted in ENE-trending shear zones with massive arsenopyrite and quartz-arsenopyrite veins within mafic metavolcanic rocks, it corresponds to E-trending As/Au soil anomalies and geophysical anomalies - magnetic high and EM conductor.
-Drilling identified semi-continuous mineralization with variations in grade and width and has been tested over ~250 m strike length with drilling and channel samples, it remains open along strike.
+Drilling identified semi-continuous mineralization with variations in grade and width and has been tested over ~250 m strike length with drilling and channel samples.
+Drilling in 2021 extended this zone 150 to the west, it remains open in all directions.

 - 7.3m @ 1.13 g/t Au